Sharvani2002/RLOSF-Screening-Exercise-Flatbuffers/README.md

   cmake -G "Visual Studio 10" -DCMAKE_BUILD_TYPE=Release
   cmake -G "Xcode" -DCMAKE_BUILD_TYPE=Release
   ```
+  - Build as normal for your platform.
+This should result in a flatc executable.
+I have generated the Binaries outside the root repository and built them using the `make` command.
+After this, I have pasted the generated `flatc.exe` file in the `schema` folder in the repository.
 - Generate the C++ header `screening_schema_generated.h` from the schema `MyTable.fbs` using the compiler as follows:
   ```
   ./flatc --cpp screening_schema.fbs